fredshone/caveat/README.md

 mamba activate caveat
 pip install --no-deps -e .
 ```

+### Jupyter Notebooks

+To run the example notebooks you will need to add a ipython kernel: `ipython kernel install --user --name=caveat`.

 ### Windoes and CUDA
 If you want to get a cuda enabled windows install you can try the following mamba create: